AlexanderCurl/rotustats/README.md

-# Rotu-Stats for Call of Duty 4 Reign of the Undead - Revolution Zombie Mod
+## RotU-Stats for Call of Duty 4 Reign of the Undead - Revolution Zombie Mod

 Later.